Former referee Lorenzo López turns on the fan: soccer, drug trafficking and threats

 TO root After that, López assured that he was detained to go speak with the boss of the Medellín Cartel, Pablo Escobar Gaviria.

 “I traveled to whistle a match between Medellín and Bucaramanga and when I get in the taxi, two people sit on me, side by side.
 They took me to a mountain and there I met Pablo Escobar.
 There he asks me why I don’t want to work with those from Cali.
 I replied that he does not work with anyone.
-He tells me that he doesn’t want me to twist as others have twisted and that he collaborated with them, that the referees were whistling a lot against Nacional.
-I told him that he did not collaborate and Escobar turned around and left, ”he said.
+He tells me that he doesn’t want me to go wrong as others have gone wrong and to collaborate with them, that the referees were whistling a lot against Nacional.
+I told him that I was not helping him and Escobar turned around and left,” he said.

 After that meeting, López says that he feared for his life.
 “The gentlemen who picked me up began to treat me badly, they covered my head and put me in a car.
 I thought they were going to throw me down the road.
 They told me that no one could find out that the ‘boss’ had spoken to me or that they were killing my family.
 They dropped me off two blocks from the hotel.
 I got into the shower and started crying.
 I thought about giving up arbitration, ”he recalled.